-- E3 Developing ability to conduct individual research work, to disseminate results and to prepare research proposals. - E4 Ability to plan and organise own workload effectively. - E5 Ability to work within a team environment.
+- E5 Developing ability to conduct individual research work and to disseminate results. - E6 Ability to plan and organise own workload effectively to ensure the timely and effective delivery of project objectives. - E7 Ability to present research findings with competence and enthusiasm. - E8 Ability to work well within a team environment.